orizens/orizens.com/src/pages/blog/2014-05-20-decluttering-your-web-application-using-angular-js-grunt-js-part-1.md

 The main modules of the application environment are placed each in its own sandbox.

-&#8220;src" holds the source code for the client.
+"src" holds the source code for the client.
 All 3rd party libraries and app code goes in here.

-&#8220;grunt" holds organized separated configuration for each grunt module as I wrote in <a href="http://orizens.com/wp/topics/decluttering-your-gruntfile-js/" title="Decluttering your Gruntfile.js (organizing grunt)" target="_blank">declutter Gruntfile.js using grunt.js</a>.
+"grunt" holds organized separated configuration for each grunt module as I wrote in <a href="http://orizens.com/wp/topics/decluttering-your-gruntfile-js/" title="Decluttering your Gruntfile.js (organizing grunt)" target="_blank">declutter Gruntfile.js using grunt.js</a>.

-&#8220;test" holds everything related to test the &#8220;src" code (usually the javascript logics).
+"test" holds everything related to test the "src" code (usually the javascript logics).

 Modularize with Angular.js

-Lets focus on the &#8220;src" directory.
+Lets focus on the "src" directory.

 ```typescript
 src/